What type of handgun do I need to have?

 What subjects are taught in this course?

-Click here to view the basic 600 hour curriculum.
+Click here to view the basic 600 hour core curriculum and supplemental curriculum (noted in blue text).
 To view our full curriculum, use the link below to access our training calendar.

 What are the class hours?

-The normal schedule is 7:45 am until 5 or 6 pm, Monday through Friday, but there are several days when class will run from noon into the evening to provide for training during the nighttime.
-We may also have classes on weekends if necessary; but this will only be under very unusual circumstances.
+The normal schedule is 7:30 am until 5 pm, Monday through Friday, but there are several days when class will run from noon into the evening to provide for training during the nighttime.
+We may also have classes on weekends if necessary.
 We post the schedule (on our website) about 45 days prior to the class start date.

 I don’t want to get a college degree.
 Must I still enroll at UCM?

 Yes, but you will need to apply to the Police Academy first (Click HERE to apply).
 If accepted into the program, you’ll be directed to apply to UCM for the semester in which you were accepted into the Academy.
 The Central Missouri Police Academy is part of the University of Central Missouri and all CMPA cadets must also be UCM students.
 We have found, over time, although you may not see a need for the college credit hours now you probably will later.
 If you want to be promoted you may need at least a Bachelor’s degree.
-Enrolling as a student only costs $30 and, in addition to allowing you to apply for tuition assistance to help pay for the cost of this course, you will receive 15 credit hours toward a degree program with UCM.
-Enrollment also makes University Housing available, even if you are not presently seeking a degree.
+Enrolling as a student only costs $30 and, in addition to allowing you to apply for tuition assistance to help pay for the cost of this course, you will receive 18 free elective credit hours towards an appropriate degree with UCM.
+Enrollment also makes University Housing available even if you are not presently seeking a degree.

 I was arrested for _________ .
 Will I still be able to attend?